Aerator - Introduction

 Video shows the model in development with 2 Mecanum Wheels and no covers.

-The final version it is planned to use 2 or 4 Mecanum wheels.
+The final version uses 4 Mecanum wheels.
 4 Mecanum wheels will allow some complex movement of the aerator :)